When to Start Wearing a Postpartum Belly Wrap, by Birth Type

 Frequently asked questions

-Start your fourth trimester right — Bellibind ships in 1–2 weeks; if you're past 35 weeks pregnant, order today.
+Start your fourth trimester right.
+Bellibind ships in 1 to 2 weeks; if you're past 35 weeks pregnant, order today.

 Related reading